Traveling-wave solutions and structure-preserving numerical methods for a hyperbolic approximation of the Korteweg-de Vries equation: Asymptotic-preserving and energy-conserving numerical discretization

 of the linear and quadratic invariant \eqref{KdV_invariants} of the KdV equation \eqref{kdv} if periodic diagonal-norm upwind SBP operators with the same mass matrix $M$ are used. \end{thm} \begin{proof} The linear invariant is conserved since

 In the second line, we have used that the mass matrix $M$ is diagonal.
 The SBP properties are used in the third line.
-The final step follows from consistency of the derivative operators ($D\cdot \pmb{1} = 0$) and the symmetry of $M$.
-Similarly, we obtain
+Please note that we have used the SBP property \eqref{eq:D1-periodic} for half of the term $- \frac{1}{3} \pmb{\ukdv}^T M D \pmb{\ukdv}$.
+The final step follows from consistency of the derivative operators ($D \pmb{1} = \pmb{0}$) and the symmetry of $M$.
+Finally, we obtain